Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "It’s only fair.
 I want to see red, too.
 And you *will* need to know how it affects females," she added.
 "You know.
 For science."

 "Science, eh?"
-There was a flash of his usual… *Daarness…* but his concern overrode his usual proclivities, and instead he just snuggled her a bit tighter.
+There was a flash of his usual... *Daarness...* but his concern overrode his usual proclivities, and instead he just snuggled her a bit tighter.

 "Science is just an adventure."

-"You and Nofl would get along, I bet. *Are* gettin’ along, judgin’ by that turn o’ phrase…"
+"You and Nofl would get along, I bet. *Are* gettin’ along, judgin’ by that turn o’ phrase..."

 "Good.
 So I’ll call him to let him know our appointment is going ahead, shall I?"
 She could *feel* the mischief twinkling in her own eyes.
 She’d been discussing the possibility with the impish Corti for weeks.

 "...Tentative.
 I wanna check in on my Basket Case Trio first.
-But then…"
+But then..."

 She nodded, and touched her nose to his.
 "But then," she finished, "we’re going to watch a sunset together."